ngiraud/posttype-management/readme.md

 ### Step 2

 In Laravel 5.5 the service provider will automatically get registered.
-In older versions of the framework just add the service provider in config/app.php file:
+In older versions just add the service provider in the config/app.php file:

 ```php
 'providers' => [